dennyhalim/biblia-online-vivendo-a-palavra/readme.txt

 	- Internationalization and add English King James Version.

 1.4
 	- In this new edition we have fixed some errors reported by users and a few others we found along the way.
 We also replaced the Bible database, as the previous version contained incomplete verses.
-Besides that we changed some functions in order to improve the plugin's performance and we modified the standard layout of the Bible.
+Besides that we changed some functions in order to improve the plugin's performance and we modified the standard layout of the Bible.Versions: King James and Almeida Corrigida e Fiel (1994).

 1.3
 	- add link generate function, add widget "Daily Verse", change to estructure for database.
 Add to Wordpress repository.